PedroJColon/arc-api/README.md

 test_main.py is a unit test file to test out the API via small unit test to see if any error could occur.

 ## Limitations
 As of now, it is currently limited to simply text for items.
 No images, no GUI connected, just a simple API connection.
 Overtime, having a GUI app connect to the API and doing CRUD operations via the GUI will be a goal that would make the app much more accessible to more people.
+The documentation is currently small mainly due to heavy usage of FastAPI, which link will be provided for how it is used.

+Link for FastAPI docs: https://fastapi.tiangolo.com/